weavebuild/weave/README.md

 > Note: Tomahawk is undergoing a rebranding to Lumina.

-# Tomahawk
+# Lumina

-Tomahawk is a cross-chain L1 blockchain designed for asynchronous and co-parallel DeFi.
+Lumina is a cross-chain L1 blockchain designed for asynchronous and co-parallel DeFi.
 Revolutionizing high-fidelty tradeFi.
 Secure, feeless, decentralized and infinitely scalable.

 ## Technical Advancements